-Each day throughout the country, thousands of college students show up for work at the newsroom or the broadcast station.
-Some of these students are working for academic credit, others for pay and others simply for the experience.
+Each day throughout the country, thousands of college students show up for work at college media newsrooms.
+Some students are working for academic credit, others for pay and others simply for the experience.
 In many ways these students resemble employees.
 They work, often 40-plus hours per week, to create a product that benefits their school and community and may enhance their long-term career prospects.
 Yet these individuals are also students who balance their commitment to student media with classes, papers, exams and other activities.

 Are these students employees, independent contractors, or something else entirely?
 The answer can have wide-reaching implications for student journalists and their schools.
 This article will highlight some of the legal issues raised by how students are classified for employment purposes.
 Specifically, this article aims to illustrate how it can be disadvantageous to try to squeeze students into categories where they do not neatly fit.

 Employees or contractors?

 It is not easy to figure out how to classify student journalists.
 As will be explained more fully below, treating student journalists as employees is inconsistent with their treatment under the First Amendment and can also result in schools having to address a barrage of other issues, from workers’ compensation to tort liability.
 Yet labeling student journalists as independent contractors or freelancers may risk depriving them of much-needed resources and may not make sense in the context of management-level editors.
 As a consequence, students do not always fit comfortably within the definitions of either an employee or an independent contractor.